nextflow-io/nextflow/docs/script.md

 ### Delete files

-The file method `delete` deletes the file or directory at the given path, returning `true` if the operation succeeds, and `false` otherwise:
+The `delete` method deletes the file or directory at the given path, returning `true` if the operation succeeds, and `false` otherwise:

 ```groovy
 myFile = file('some/file.txt')